Cross Icon

 Fire-resistant doorsets as defined in AS1905, are used to protect openings in fire-resistant walls or partitions that are required in buildings to inhibit the spread of fire.
 Fire doors are also installed in alignment with standards outlined in AS1905 to facilitate the safe passage of building occupants in the event of a fire.

 Fire-resistant doors can also be smoke-resistant, or effective barriers to the spread of smoke for a specified period of time.
-All fire-resistant door frames, door leafs, locks, grilles, exterior panelling, and other components must also adhere to the regulatory standards as outlined in AS1905.
+All fire-resistant door frames, door leafs, locks, grilles, exterior panelling, and other components must also adhere to the regulatory australian standard for fire safety as outlined in AS1905.

 AS2118 specifies the manufacturing, installation, and testing requirements for automatic fire sprinkler systems.
 AS2118 also provides further information on the types of sprinkler heads and other classifications that building managers should consider when identifying the most ideal sprinkler system for their building.